 Related to stablecoins, synthetic assets are crypto assets that provide exposure to other assets such as gold, fiat currencies, and cryptocurrencies.
 They are collateralized by tokens locked into Ethereum-based smart contracts, with built-in agreements and incentive mechanisms.
 The Synthetix protocol, for example, implements a 750% collateralization ratio, which helps the network absorb price shocks.

 Tokenization is one of the cornerstones of decentralized finance and a native functionality of the Ethereum blockchain.
 Tokens not only fuel the network but also unlock a variety of economic possibilities.
 Simply speaking, a token is a digital asset that is created, issued, and managed on a blockchain.
 Tokens are designed to be secure and instantly transferable, and they can be programmed with a range of built-in functionalities.
 From real estate security tokens that represent fractionalized properties to platform-specific tokens that incentivize the use of a particular application, Ethereum-based tokens have emerged as a secure and digital alternative for users across the world to access, trade, and store value.

 Trading in the DeFi space encompasses a range of activities, from derivatives trading to margin trading to token swaps, and happens across an ever-growing and integrated network of exchanges, liquidity pools, and marketplaces.
 Crypto traders on decentralized exchanges benefit from lower exchange fees, faster transaction settlement, and full custody of their assets.
-In July 2020, trading volume across decentralized exchanges reached over $4 billion.

 The Future of Finance: Digital Assets and DeFi: Discover the macro financial and technological trends that are sparking the exponential growth of decentralized finance.